WHY URBAN ECOLOGY?

 So, doing urban-ecology research aligns with what drives everything I do—the desire to help solve the environmental crisis.
 And my agenda asks three separate but related big questions.

-The outputs, combined, can identify strategies to mitigate the effects of urbanisation on biodiversity, identify the human obstacles to conserving it and convince people that doing so is worthwhile.
+The outputs, combined, can identify strategies to mitigate the effects of urbanisation on biodiversity, identify human obstacles to conserving it and convince people that doing so is worth it.
 But answering these questions requires interdisciplinarity and often involves collaborating with researchers whose expertise complements mine.